 Cambridge Water Department: Per- and Polyfluoroalkyl Substances (PFAS)

-The Cambridge Water Department (CWD) detected the total of the six (6) PFAS compounds, as issued for public comment on December 27, 2019 for drinking water, in our finished water being delivered to customers.
-After performing our fourth round of PFAS testing in June 2020 the quarterly average of the compounds is 17.0 ppt, a slight decrease from the previous average.
+The Cambridge Water Department (CWD) detected the total of the six (6) PFAS compounds in our finished water being delivered to customers.
+After performing our sixth round of PFAS testing in November 2020 the quarterly average of the compounds remains is 16.8 ppt.

 The City is continuing to pursue an upgrade of the Granular Activated Carbon (GAC) used as a fine filter for our finished drinking water.
 Replacing this filtering media is expected to reduce PFAS by a significant amount, likely 50% or more once installed.
 The process of selecting an appropriate GAC product has begun.
 This process includes the following steps:

-- Submittal and MassDEP approval of a bench scale testing plan to select the best GAC filter media to reduce the PFAS levels in our water – in process
+- Submittal and MassDEP approval of a bench scale testing plan to select the best GAC filter media to reduce the PFAS levels in our water – Approved

-- Preform the bench scale testing of various GAC media and make recommendation to MassDEP of a specific media for use in our treatment plant.
+- Preform the bench scale testing of various GAC media and make recommendation to MassDEP of a specific media for use in our treatment plant.- In Process

 - Bid out and select a vendor to replace the filter media with the MassDEP approved GAC product.